10xjava-dev/10xjava-dev.github.io/index.markdown

 ---
-layout: home
+layout: default
-title: Welcome to the 10X Java Developer book
+title: Welcome
+nav_order: 0
 ---

+## Welcome to the  behind-the-scenes part of the  10X Java Developer book
 ## Currently we're in *concept* phase.
 Looking for help with content, structure etc.

 ### Read <a href="/background">here</a> for the background and *call-to-arms*